-"small puddle, shallow pool, wet ground," Old English plæsc "pool of water, puddle," probably imitative (compare Dutch plass "pool").
-Meaning "noise made by splashing" is first recorded 1510s.
+"small puddle, shallow pool, wet ground," Old English plæsc "pool of water, puddle," probably imitative (compare plash (v.1) and Dutch plass "pool").
+Meaning "noise made by splashing" is recorded by 1510s.
+Related: Plashy.

-"to splash," 1580s, from plash (n.) and also imitative (compare Dutch plassen, German platschen).
+"to splash, dabble in water," 1580s, from plash (n.) and also imitative (compare Dutch plassen, German platschen).
 An earlier form of splash.
 Related: Plashed; plashing.

 "to interlace, to bend and interweave the branches or twigs of," late 15c. (implied in plashing), from Old French plaissier, from Latin plectere "to plait," from suffixed form of PIE root *plek- "to plait."
-Related: Plashed; plashing.
+Related: Plashed.